Economic statecraft

+Economic statecraft is the use of economic tools of a state to achieve its national interests.

 Strategies

 Brazil

 Brazil has made a concerted effort to engage in economic diplomacy with the developing world.
-Brazil has made it a priority to be a leader in sharing technological knowledge in areas such as education and the all important agricultural sector.
+Brazil has made it a priority to be a leader in sharing technological knowledge in areas such as education and the all-important agricultural sector.

 One example of Brazil's economic diplomacy strategy is the Brazilian Cooperation Agency (ABC), which is affiliated with the Brazilian Ministry of External Relations.
 The ABC has the mandate to negotiate, coordinate, implement and monitor technical cooperation projects and programs with countries, primarily in the developing world, that Brazil has agreements with.
 As Brazil States:

 "Brazil has been investing in agreements with both developed and developing countries to acquire and disseminate knowledge applied to social and economic development.
 We have practiced the concept of not simply receiving knowledge from developed countries, but also sharing our own experiences with others in effective partnerships towards development.

 South-South cooperation contributes to consolidating Brazil’s relations with partner countries as it enhances general interchange; generates, disseminates and applies technical knowledge; builds human resource capacity; and, mainly, strengthens institutions in all nations involved.

 Taking these goals into account, ABC has defined focal partners that include African Portuguese-speaking countries (PALOPs), East Timor, Latin America and the Caribbean.
 In this context, we have started cooperating trilaterally with developed countries as well.

 The ultimate goal of technical cooperation – exchanging experiences and knowledge – materializes reciprocal solidarity among peoples and does not only benefit recipient countries, but Brazil as well."

 The ABC is a primary example of how Brazil is using economic diplomacy to fit into its larger national strategy of providing leadership in the developing world.